Illumina/manta/src/markdown/mantaUserGuide.md

     * xml data backing the svCandidateGenerationStats.tsv report

-## Run configuration and Execution
+## Run configuration and execution

 Manta is run in a two step procedure: (1) configuration and (2) workflow execution.
 The configuration step is used to specify the